adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

       * _Data Science as Theological Ressourcement: A Case Study in the Sermons of C.H.
 Spurgeon_ James Patrick, Phillips East Carolina University

-  * Baptists Engaging the Frontier (BHHS) - Room: Fellowship Hall, Presiding: Gary Burton, Pintlala Baptist Church, Hope Hull, Ala.
+  * Baptists Engaging the Frontier (BHHS) - Room: Fellowship Hall - Presiding: Gary Burton, Pintlala Baptist Church, Hope Hull, Ala.
       * _Imaginary Indians: Baptist Laypeople and Indian Reform_
         Daniel Williams, Mercer University
       * _A Man of Many Frontiers: The True Story of the Lives and Legends of Green Clay Smith_